 Why Is Removing a Blood Stain Hard?

 Many of us have experienced a nosebleed or a paper cut at least once.
-If you have ever had a blood stain from such an incident, you have likely noticed how challenging it can be to remove.
+If you have ever had a blood stain from such an incident, you have likely noticed how challenging it can be to remove the stain from the carpet.
 Blood stains often require more time and effort to remove compared to other types of stains due to the nature of blood.
 When blood is exposed to air, it begins to clot and adhere to surfaces, making blood stains particularly difficult to remove.

 It’s worth noting that the sooner you act, the easier it is to remove a blood stain.
 Dried blood stains typically take longer to vanish.